cvbmi-research/CellCounting_MLMI21/README.md

 # CellCounting_MLMI21
-This is the implementation for the paper-Cell Counting by a Location-Aware Network (MLMI2021)
+This is the implementation for the paper, _Cell Counting by a Location-Aware Network_ (MLMI2021)

 - To run the codes: